haseeb-cb/fundamentals-of-gis/Content/6_Exercise.md

 # Exercise 6: Finding the source of a historic disease outbreak

+By Jonathon Taylor
+*Updated by Rowan van der Kaaden*

 ## OVERVIEW & PURPOSE
 This exercise uses data from a historical event in London, which many people consider to be the original use of mapping to understand disease transmission.
 In the 1800’s, London was a rapidly growing city, with huge amounts of migration from rural England to the city.
 However, the city lacked modern infrastructure, and disease and over-crowding was rife.